xonixx/xonixx.github.io/mdbooker.md

 In this article I want to present you the tiny utility [mdbooker](https://github.com/xonixx/mdbooker).
 It lets me convert the [README.md](https://github.com/xonixx/makesure) of my project into the beautiful documentation site [makesure.dev](https://makesure.dev).

-This utility works in conjunction with the amazing [mdBook](https://github.com/rust-lang/mdBook) project.
+This utility works in conjunction with the amazing [mdBook](https://github.com/rust-lang/mdBook) tool.

 The project is implemented as a single-file [AWK script](https://github.com/xonixx/mdbooker/blob/main/mdbooker.awk).